Pioneer World

 There are many displays like depression glass, Royal Memorabilia, Country Store, kitchen, washing machines, and a "What's It?" board.

-Displays of stationary engines, threshing machines and other miscellaneous displays.
+Displays of steam tractors, large gas tractors, threshing machines and other displays.

 A private collection of tractors and miscellaneous artifacts used in the early days of farming.